32 Easy Healthy Snack Ideas

 This snack might not be for everyone, but Mediterranean food lovers will certainly appreciate it.
 A few olives make a great afternoon snack and can help to satisfy a salty craving.
 Fear not of the high fat content in olives, these healthy fats will help keep you fuller longer.

 Although it might sound a little odd, it absolutely works.
 Sweet potato toast (exactly as the name implies) is made by simply toasting thing slices of sweet potato and added any desired toppings you like.
 Check out my post on Sweet Potato Toast for some inspiring recipe ideas.

 Jerky is no longer just for grown men, astronauts, and camping trips, a few little slices of beef jerky can make an ideal snack for anyone.
 If possible, opt for grass-fed beef jerky and chemical nitrate-free.
 Keep a few slices in your bag as an emergency high-protein snack.

 Just another way to get more greens into your diet, kale chips can be made at home or found in stores.
 Making your own is simple, and merely requires and oven, oil, salt and a baking sheet.
 Plus they can keep in the cupboard for a few days.

 30. Banana & Walnuts

 Everyone seems to go for a banana and almonds, but walnuts are not to be forgotten.
-Walnuts are the highest nut source of omega-3 fatty acids, an essentially healthy fat that is incredibly important in brain function and concentration.
+Walnuts are the highest nut source of omega-3 fatty acids, an essential fatty acid that is incredibly important in brain function and concentration.

 31. Plain Popcorn

-Although the movie theater stuff is delicious, it’s unfortunately real dangerous with all of the added artificial butter and salt.
-Make your own popcorn at home, on the stove top is always best, and add a little flavour yourself with coconut oil, paprika and sea salt.
+Although the movie theatre stuff is delicious, it’s unfortunately real dangerous with all of the added artificial butter and salt.
+Make your own popcorn at home, on the stovetop is always best, and add a little flavour yourself with coconut oil, paprika and sea salt.